Best Home Security System for 2018By - 01/01/2018

 I’m Not the Only Frontpoint Fan in the Sea

 I am not the only person to use Frontpoint and like it.
 There are others.
 For example, Yelpers.
-Yelpers are notoriously hard on businesses, but at the same time, the site uses a proprietary algorithm to weed out fake reviews, and they pay particular consideration to those that have taken steps to say, “Hi there, I’m a real person”.
+Yelpers are notoriously hard on businesses, but at the same time, the site uses a proprietary algorithm to weed out fake reviews, and they pay particular consideration to those that have taken steps to say, “Hi there, I’m a real person.”
 With that said, it’s impressive that in the majority of cities we checked, Frontpoint has 4 – 5 stars.
-Like in Washington DC where they hold a 4 star average after 170 reviews, in Nashville they hold a 5 star rating, and in Sacremento they have 28 reviews with an average of 4.5 stars.
+Like in Nashville where they hold a 5 star rating, and in Sacremento they have 29 reviews with an average of 4 stars.
 Remember, Frontpoint is nationwide.
-They can provide service in all 50 states (plus Canada), but I wanted to pull a few examples to give you an idea.
+They can provide service in all 50 states (plus Canada), but I wanted to pull a couple of examples to give you an idea.

 In addition to Yelp, they have some fans on Angie’s List.
 They’ve won the Angie’s List Super Service Award five years running and of the 7,617 reviews they have on the site, 6441 of them are an A, giving them an overall A rating.